xmtrinidad/DigitalOcean-Walkthrough/hostname.md

 ## Add Domain to DigitalOcean

-Back on DigitalOcean log into your account to view your Droplets and click on the one you want to configure with your new domain name.
+Back on DigitalOcean, log into your account to view your Droplets and click on the one you want to configure with your new domain name.

 Click the **Networking** tab at the top.
 If your Droplet hasn't been configured with a Domain, you should see a screen that looks like this: